-The global variable default-random-source is bound to the random source object which is used by the random-integer and random-real procedures.
+The global variable default-random-source is bound to the random source object which is used by the random-integer, random-real and random-u8vector procedures.

-'''

 (random-integer n)

-'''

 This procedure returns a pseudo random exact integer in the range 0 to n-1.
 The random source object in the global variable default-random-source is used to generate this number.
 The parameter n must be a positive exact integer.